 You can filter under each file name or viewers.
 Viewers can filter by name or email address and files by title or filename.
-You can see your total showcase views, comments, downloads too but that's about it.
+You can see your total showcase views, comments, and downloads but that's about it.

 The Sharing settings are pretty basic.
 You can set your settings to either: “Anyone with a link can comment” or “Only people invited to this Showcase”.
 In each showcase, there is a share button where you input your recipient's email and your message to be sent along with your showcase.

-You can also import all your contacts from your google account, which is a nice feature.
+You can also import all your contacts from your Google account, which is a nice feature.

 It's easy to hear the name and wonder how close we're going to be but the good news is we're more like distant third cousins once removed, rather than twins.
-The contrast between us is very obvious and we have more differences than similarities.
+The contrast between us is obvious and we have more differences than similarities.

 Showcase Workshop is a complete sales toolkit.
 It's more than a one-pager, and you can literally build it to fit whatever your needs may be.
 There's no mandatory design or layout — the Showcase world is your oyster!